gmazzuca/gmazzuca.github.io/_news/NLS_maximization.md

 related_posts: false
 ---

-New Preprint out: **Painlevé Universality classes for the maximal amplitude solution of the Focusing Nonlinear Schrödinger Equation with randomness** (with A. Gkogkou and K. McLaughlin) is not on the Arxiv!
+New Preprint out: **Painlevé Universality classes for the maximal amplitude solution of the Focusing Nonlinear Schrödinger Equation with randomness** (with A. Gkogkou and K. McLaughlin) is now on the Arxiv!

 We investigate the universality classes of extremal solution of the focusing NLS equation.